AfterSpencer/MacUserMigration/README.txt

 Once I am done making edits to the .scpt file I then export it as an applications and distribute it as needed.

-Documentation I wrote up about this application:
+Documentation I wrote up about this application

 ---